adl/hoaf/README.md

     acc-name: Streett 0
     Acceptance: 0 t

 Such an all-accepting condition typically occurs when translating safety formula, or when building monitors.
-In these specialized cases, it might not really make sense to name the acceptance `generalized-Buchi` or `generalized-Streett`.
+In these specialized cases, it might not really make sense to name the acceptance `generalized-Buchi` or `Streett`.
 For this reason, we also support the name `all` as a synonym:

     acc-name: all
     Acceptance: 0 t